Newport (IOW) F.C.

 Newport (Isle of Wight) Football Club is a semi-pro football club based in Newport on the Isle of Wight, England.
-They are currently members of the and they currently groundshare at Cowes Sports’ Westwood Park ground.
+They are currently members of the and are based at WightFibre Park on the outskirts of Newport.

-The club is majority owned by a Newport (IW) Football Club Supporters Society.
+The club is owned by a supporters' organisation, Newport (IW) Community FC.

 History

 The club was established on 27 January 1888, and were founder members of the Isle of Wight League in 1898.
 They won the Isle of Wight Challenge Cup in 1904–05, and again in 1907–08, when they were also league champions.
 The club went on to retain the league title for the next two years.
 After winning the league again in 1923–24, they moved up to the East Section of the Hampshire League.
 They won the Isle of Wight Memorial Cup in 1925–26, before being moved into the County Section of the Hampshire League in 1927 and then the South Division the following year as the league was restructured.
 They won the Isle of Wight Challenge Cup again in 1928–29.

 In 1929 Newport were placed in Division One of the league and went on to win the league title in the 1929–30 season, also winning the Isle of Wight Senior Cup.
 They were Division One runners-up the following season and again in 1931–32, a season in which the club also won the Hampshire Senior Cup for the first time.
 They went on to win the Division One title for a second time in 1932–33.
 The 1935–36 season saw them finish as runners-up in the division, as well as reaching the first round of the FA Cup for the first time; after beating Yeovil & Petters United 1–0 in the first round, they lost 8–0 at Southall in the second.
 The club went on to win a third league title in 1938–39.
 During World War II the club returned to the Isle of Wight League, returning to the Hampshire League after the war.
 In the 1945–46 FA Cup they defeated Leyton Orient 3–1 on aggregate in the first round (to date, their only FA Cup win over a League club) before losing 12–0 to Aldershot in the second round.
 The club were Hampshire League champions in 1949–50, starting a decade of sustained success for the club.